 There will be no lab fees for fall semester 2020 courses at Aultman College.
 Courses will still occur, but lab fees usually associated with these courses will not be charged for students who are enrolled in them for fall semester 2020.

-PLEASE NOTE: because of how the student billing system functions, you will see the lab fee on your original summer semester 2020 bill.
-Those lab fees will be removed from your student bill on May 19 and not owed by the student.
-For questions, please contact Rachel Taylor at email@example.com
+PLEASE NOTE: because of how the student billing system functions, you will see the lab fee on your original fall semester 2020 bill.
+Those lab fees will be removed from your student bill on Sept.
+16 and not owed by the student.
+For questions, please contact Rachel Taylor at firstname.lastname@example.org

 The technology fee will be applied to bills as software, online services, and support associated with this fee are being utilized at high volumes.

 The recently passed Coronavirus Aid, Relief, and Economic Security (CARES) Act contained a provision to establish a Higher Education Emergency Relief Fund.
 This fund provides money to colleges and universities so that they can issue emergency grants directly to students whose lives have been disrupted by the COVID-19 pandemic.

 - Aultman College was approved to receive money from this fund.